Wiredcraft/devops-ansible/packages/couchdb/v0.2/docs/tasks/restart.md

+---
-# Restart
+description: Restart CouchDB

-Do a full restart of the CouchDB service, effectively stopping and re-starting the service.
+---

 For better user experience you may prefer the use of the `reload` task instead.

-# Example in a devops task
+#### Example in a devops task

-    do:
+    steps:
       - run: devops couchdb restart